antazoey/patchday-ios/CONTRIBUTING.md

 ## IDE

-I recommend to just use Xcode, but AppCode may also work and may have some desired Jetbrains tooling.
+I recommend to just use Xcode but AppCode may also work and may have some desirable Jetbrains tooling.

 ## Linter